 The Acquisition report gives you insight into how people are finding your website.
 Data in this report is built around the Source and Medium of a user’s journey.

-You can expand on these acquisition dimensions by segmenting reports around paid traffic from Google Ads, organic Google traffic, traffic from social, and custom campaign tags.
+You can expand on these acquisition dimensions by segmenting reports by paid traffic from Google Ads, organic Google traffic, social traffic, and custom campaign tags.

-You can see this in our Leadfeeder app also.
+You can also see this in our Leadfeeder app.
 Snazzy, huh?

 google analytics glossary leadfeeder